belmouk/odin-recipes/README.md

 # odin-recipes
-This project is an opportunity to practice my HTML and git knowledge.
-It is a hub of recipes that I love.
-It has a main page with an glossary of different recipes setup in different webpages linked to the home page.
+This is a small project to practice HTML and git.
+It is a glossary of recipes.
+It has a home page that links to the recipe pages.